Commercial fishing vessels

 Internal seawater systems

-Effective marine growth protection systems (MGPS) can be fitted to internal seawater systems prone to biofouling.
+Effective marine growth protection systems (MGPSs) can be fitted to internal seawater systems prone to biofouling.
 Use these systems regularly and monitor them to make sure they're working well.
-If MGPS haven't been fitted or haven't prevented biofouling, treat internal systems before arriving in New Zealand.
+If an MGPS hasn't been fitted or hasn't prevented biofouling, treat internal systems before arriving in New Zealand.

 Clean all equipment after use in seawater (such as nets, lines and bottom grabs), and check for biofouling before storage.